2015 and 2016 Ivy League Coach Of The Year

-James Jones, who begins his 16th season at the helm of the Yale program in 2014-15, is one of the most successful coaches in Ivy League history.
-Jones’ 117 Ivy victories are the fourth most in league history, and his 209 overall wins are the third most.
-In addition, Yale has a .557 winning percentage in league games during his tenure, by far the highest in school history.
+James Jones, the Ivy League Coach of the Year in both 2015 and 2016, is one of the most successful coaches in Ivy League history.
+Jones’ 159 Ivy victories and 288 overall wins are both the third most in league history.
+In addition, Yale has a .598 winning percentage in league games during his tenure, by far the highest in school history.

 Jones, the longest tenured coach in the Ivy League who is in his 20th season in 2018-19, is the winningest coach in school history.
 He surpassed Hall of Fame Coach Joe Vancisin, who led Yale to 204 victories, when the Bulldogs beat Holy Cross on Mar.
 22, 2014.
-Presently, only 19 other coaches in all of Division I have been at their institution longer than Jones has been at Yale.